turingschool/frontend-mod-1-prework/section3/reflection.md

 1. In your own words, explain what an Array method is.

-An array method is a specific set/ built-in action that does something to, or tells you something about an array, such as telling you the number of elements in the array or adding/ removing an element.
+An array method is a specific set/ built-in action that does something to, or tells you something about an array, such as telling you the number of elements in the array or adding / removing an element.

 1. What is the purpose of a loop?
 When we would use a loop in conjunction with array vs. without?